Are you seeking to organize your life?

 Prioritize Your Top 10 Values

 Like many, I have more than 10 values in my life on which I place importance.
-Allyson has a page dedicated to the process of identifying and prioritizing.
+Allyson has a page dedicated to the process of identifying and prioritizing your values.
 Picking which values have a place in my life was easy….just reading down the list and checking off had me done in a few minutes.
 The prioritization took a little longer and required some time in prayer.

 At this point in my life, I have a high value upon security, both in relationships and in the material world.
 That means that security, trust, financial security and relationships made my top 10.
 My role as a homeschooler is also up there in value, so other values rounding out my top 10 included learning, serving others, family, advancement, teaching and making a difference.